 CLASS 2: Punishable for 3-7 years in prison.
 Extended sentence is 7-14 years.

 CLASS 3: Punishable from 2-5 years.
 Extended sentence is 5-10 years.

 CLASS 4: Punishable for 1-3 years.
 Extended sentence is 3-5 years.

 Released, Jail or Post Bail?

 Every individual arrested for a felony will need to appear in Bond Court, which is usually the morning after your arrest.
 During Bond Court, the court will determined whether to detain the Defendant or release them, possibly with conditions such as reporting, curfew and/or Electronic Home Monitoring.
-This decision will be set based on the defendant’s criminal background and information the judge hears from both the defense attorney and the State Attorney about the crime.
-If the defendant does not have a private attorney during this time, the Public Defender’s office will step up on the defendant’s behalf in Bond Court.
-This unfortunately will mean that they will not have had the time nor opportunity to get as much information from the client or their family in order to assist in securing as low a bond as possible.
-In most cases the Bond will be identified as a “D” bond, which means that only ten (10%) percent of the total amount needs to be posted with the Sheriff in order to secure a Defendants release from jail.
+This decision will be set based on the defendant's criminal background and information the judge hears from both the defense attorney and the State Attorney about the alleged crime.
+If the defendant does not have a private attorney during this time, the Public Defender's office will step up on the defendant's behalf in Bond Court.
+This unfortunately will mean that they will not have had the time nor opportunity to get as much information from the client or their family in order to assist in securing the best result possible.
+Illinois, as of September 18, 2023 no longer has "Cash Bonds".
+This means that no money is ever required to be posted in order to secure a Defendants release from jail.
 Rather a judge has to decide if the Defendant poses a threat to the community or victims, poses a flight risk or is likely to commit another crime if released from custody.

 ILLINOIS FELONY PROCESS

 In order for a Felony case to proceed from a charge to an actual case against the defendant, a ‘Finding of Probable Cause' is required.
 This can happen in one of two ways: Preliminary Hearing or Grand Jury Indictment.